-If your 2021 Hawaii AGI was over \$166,800 (\$83,400 for married taxpayers filing separately), you may be able to report a smaller amount of your tax refund as income because your itemized deductions were reduced in 2021.
-To compute the proper amount, see the 2017 federal Publication 525, "Taxable and Nontaxable Income," under Itemized deductions limited.
-In the computation, however, the Hawaii standard deduction amounts must be used, the amount of the refund due to the Hawaii credits listed in the State Tax Refund Worksheet is subtracted, and the base amount for the limitation of itemized deductions at \$166,800 (\$83,400 for married taxpayers filing separately).
+If your 2022 Hawaii AGI was over \$166,800 (\$83,400 for married taxpayers filing separately), you may be able to report a smaller amount of your tax refund as income because your itemized deductions were reduced in 2022.
+Effective for tax years after December 31, 2017, to compute the proper amount, see the 2017 federal Publication 525, "Taxable and Nontaxable Income," under Itemized deductions limited.
+In the computation, however, the Hawaii standard deduction amounts must be used, the amount of the refund due to the Hawaii credits listed in the State Tax Refund Worksheet is subtracted, and the base amount for the limitation of itemized deductions remains at \$166,800 (\$83,400 for married taxpayers filing separately).
 If you use this calculation, enter the result on line 8 of the State Tax Refund Worksheet on page 31.

-If your 2021 state and local income tax refund is more than your 2021 state and local income tax deduction minus the amount you could have deducted as your 2021 state and local general sales taxes, see federal Publication 525, "Taxable and Nontaxable Income," under Itemized Deduction Recoveries.
+If your 2022 state and local income tax refund is more than your 2022 state and local income tax deduction minus the amount you could have deducted as your 2022 state and local general sales taxes, see federal Publication 525, "Taxable and Nontaxable Income," under Itemized Deduction Recoveries.